You are eligible to apply for the MPA Program if you:

 I have other qualifications that are not related to my nominated occupation.
 Can I get these assessed by TRA?

 TRA may only provide advice on comparable qualifications for an occupation that TRA is authorised to assess.
+Qualifications must be directly related to the occupation you have listed to be considered for inclusion in the MPA letter.

 You must request a replacement MPA letter in writing.
 TRA requires verification of your identity when requesting a copy of an MPA letter.
 Your request must include your full name, TRA reference number, date of birth, current postal address and email address.
 TRA may also require you to provide a signature or other photo identification if unable to verify your identity.
 Please email your request to firstname.lastname@example.org.